siqiang-ng/tp/docs/UserGuide.md

 Step 2: For example, if you want to mark the second task under the tag "CS2101" as done.
 Key in "taskdone 2 b" and hit enter.
 ![TaskDoneCommand Step 2](images/TaskDoneCommandGuide2.png)

-Step 3: You should see the task "complete user guide" having a tick beside it.
+Step 3: You should see the task "complete user guide" have a tick beside it.
 ![TaskDoneCommand Step 3](images/TaskDoneCommandGuide3.png)

 #### Exiting the program : `exit`